What Happened to Ginger Smith: Artistry

 Not because I'm naive.

-Because I don't treat people that way.
+Because, I don't generally engage that way.

 I didn’t just sign up for it; I